Board of Directors

 Dr. Donnelly is a staff Urologist at the Southern Alberta Institute of Urology.
-He’s a Clinical Associate Professor at the University of Calgary and is Co-founder of Calgary’s Prostate Cancer Centre.
+He’s a Clinical Associate Professor at the University of Calgary and is the Co-founder of Calgary Prostate Cancer Centre (PCC).
 Dr. Donnelly completed his Urology training in Dublin, Ireland and Edmonton, Alberta.
 His area of special interest is prostate cancer, and he is an internationally recognized authority on the role of cryosurgery in this field.

-The rapid access clinic model and the educational forums for newly diagnosed patients were initiated by Dr. Donnelly at the Prostate Cancer Centre.
+The rapid access clinic model and the educational forums for newly diagnosed patients at the PCC were initiated by Dr. Donnelly.
 He also runs the clinical trials unit at the Centre.
 Dr. Donnelly has served and continues to serve on many provincial, national, and international committees in urology, and is co-chair of the Alberta Prostate Cancer Research Consortium.

 On December 8, 2015, Dr. Donnelly received Prostate Cancer Canada’s Pathfinder Award.
 This award recognizes individuals who have made a significant contribution to helping men and their families deal with prostate cancer.

 Dr. John Dushinski (‘84 BSc (Spec), ’91 MD,) specializes in endourology, treating kidney stones, and other urinary problems through minimally invasive procedures.
 John operates out of the Rockyview General Hospital, maintaining one of the largest practices in the city.
-From 2002 to 2010, he served as chief of urology surgery for the Calgary Health Region, and from 2007 to 2010, as chief of surgery at the Rockyview Hospital.
-John’s reputation in the field of volunteer medical service is outstanding; travelling to the West Bank to perform surgery on Palestinian patients 5 times.
+From 2002 to 2010, he served as Chief of Urology Surgery for the Calgary Health Region, and from 2007 to 2010, as Chief of Surgery at the Rockyview Hospital.
+John’s reputation in the field of volunteer medical service is outstanding and he has travelled to the West Bank to perform surgery on Palestinian patients 5 times.

-Today, John continues to contribute to his community as valued a member of Calgary’s Prostate Cancer Centre board, which he has supported since 2013.
+Today, John continues to contribute to his community as valued a member of the Calgary Prostate Cancer Centre Board of Directors, which he has supported since 2013.

 Dr. Eric Hyndman obtained his medical degree at the University of Calgary and received his PhD in medical sciences investigating cardiovascular genetics.
 He then pursued a fellowship at Johns Hopkins in Urologic Oncology, and is now an active Urologic Surgeon at the Southern Alberta Institute of Urology.

-He also has an active and expanding research program investigating both prostate and bladder cancers.
-In particular, he leads the active surveillance program with the Prostate Cancer Centre, aiming to determine the causes of progression to this aggressive disease within the population of Calgary.
-Dr. Hyndman has been an active medical member of the Prostate Cancer Centre Board since 2016, and his skills and depth of expertise continues to be an invaluable asset to our organization.
+Dr. Hyndman has an active and expanding research program investigating both prostate and bladder cancers.
+He leads the active surveillance program at Calgary Prostate Cancer Centre (PCC), aiming to determine the causes of progression to this aggressive disease within the population of Calgary.
+He has been an active medical member of the PCC Board of Directors since 2016.
+His skills and depth of expertise continue to be invaluable assets to our organization.

-Born and raised in Calgary, Rick moved east to pursue an undergraduate degree in Science at the Royal Military College of Canada in Kingston, Ontario.
-After serving four years in the Royal Canadian Navy, he returned to university and earned a post-graduate degree in Business.
-Rick returned to Calgary to commence a career in Human Resources, moving progressively into more senior roles in both management consulting and corporate sectors.
+Born and raised in Calgary, Rick moved out east to pursue an undergraduate degree in Science at the Royal Military College of Canada in Kingston, Ontario.
+After serving four years in the Royal Canadian Navy, he went back to university and earned a post-graduate degree in Business.
+Rick returned to Calgary to start a career in Human Resources, moving progressively into more senior roles in both management consulting and corporate sectors.

 Rick has contributed to several not-for-profit boards during his career.
-Without exception, he has enjoyed interacting with other volunteer board members and with the leadership teams in tackling the many, and varied, challenges each organization faced.
-He joined the Calgary Prostate Cancer Centre board of directors in 2014 and is unwavering in his passion for delivering high quality care to men and their families in times of need.
+He has enjoyed interacting with other volunteer Board members and with leadership teams to tackle the many varied challenges of each organization.
+He joined the Calgary Prostate Cancer Centre Board of Directors in 2014 and is unwavering in his passion for delivering high-quality care to men and their families in times of need.

 Dr. Spaner is a specialist in diagnostic radiology at Mayfair Diagnostics where she became a partner in 2003.
-She has provided medical imaging and specialized radiology services in Calgary, across Southern Alberta, Saskatchewan, the Yukon and the North West Territories.
+She has provided medical imaging and specialized radiology services in Calgary and across Southern Alberta, Saskatchewan, the Yukon, and the North West Territories.

 Shelley completed her Medical Degree at the University of Alberta in Edmonton in 1996.
 In 2001, she completed her Fellowship in Diagnostic Imaging, and that same year, was appointed to the medical staff of Alberta Health Services, a position she continues to hold.
 In 2002, she began teaching at the University of Calgary, and was appointed clinical assistant professor in 2003.

-Maryse has served on several private company boards as well as not-for-profit boards, often as chair and as a member of audit, human resources and governance committees, in senior roles such as Vice-President Legal and Corporate Secretary (General Counsel) for Trans Alta Renewables Inc as well as Trans Alta Corporation.
-Ms. Saint-Laurent now continues to serve as a director of the Alberta Securities Commission, the Calgary Prostate Cancer Centre and Western Sky Land Trust.
-She has been an active director on our Board since 2014, and her guidance and leadership has had a valuable impact to the Prostate Cancer Centre.
+Maryse has served on several private company boards as well as not-for-profit boards, often as chair and as a member of audit, human resources, and governance committees.
+She also has served in senior roles such as Vice-President Legal and Corporate Secretary (General Counsel) for Trans Alta Renewables Inc as well as Trans Alta Corporation.
+Ms. Saint-Laurent now continues to serve as a director of the Alberta Securities Commission, the Calgary Prostate Cancer Centre (PCC) and Western Sky Land Trust.
+She has been an active director on our Board since 2014, and her guidance and leadership has had a valuable impact on the Centre.

 Mr. Wilson is Vice President of the Hotel Arts Hospitality Group, as well as a limited partner in the Hi Hotel Limited Partnership.
 This dynamic hospitality group has in its current portfolio the Hotel Arts, along with the Hotel Arts Kensington, where Mr. Wilson is General Manager of both properties.